 Identification: Criminal justice agencies working at the Police and Courts stages of the pathway are trained to recognise possible signs of vulnerability in people when they first meet them.
 They then alert their local L&D service about the person.

 Screening: Once someone is identified as having a potential vulnerability, the L&D practitioner can go through screening questions to identify the need, level of risk and urgency presented.
 It also helps determine whether further assessment is required.

 Assessment: Using a trauma-informed approach and approved screening and assessment tools an L&D practitioner will undertake a more detailed assessment of the person’s vulnerability.
 This provides more information on a person’s needs and also whether they should be referred on for treatment or further support.

 Referral: The L&D practitioner may refer someone to appropriate mainstream health and social care services or other relevant interventions and support services that can help.
 A person is also supported to attend their first appointment with any new services and the outcomes of referrals are recorded.
 L&D services will also provide a route to treatment for people whose offending behaviour is linked to their illness or vulnerability.

 Outreach: Multi-disciplinary teams, including support time recovery workers and peer support workers, will work holistically with people in community settings during the currency of any criminal proceedings, including addressing issues such as housing and financial advice.

 The police, probation and the judiciary make decisions based on the evidence and information presented to them.
 L&D services record all information about a person’s health needs and, with the person’s consent, share these with relevant agencies so they can make informed decisions about case management, sentencing and disposal options.

-The roll-out of NHS England commissioned L&D services will achieve 100% coverage across England by March 2020.
+The roll-out of NHS England commissioned L&D services achieved 100% coverage across England in March 2020.

 Q&A with Lord Bradley about the progress made with Liaison and Diversion services in England (2019)